isralennon/MSAAI521/deliverables/Paper.md

 Cars (~50% of instances) were the best-performing class with mAP@0.5 of 0.792.
 Their large size and high point density provide clear BEV signatures (Figure 6).

 **Figure 6**
-*Car Detection Performance across Runs*
+*Car Detection Performance Across Runs*
 ![](Resources/Graphs/results_car.png)